 The key to living within your means is to only buy things that are absolutely necessary and when you do make a purchase, make sure you buy it on sale or get money back.
 If you’re not sure what’s essential and what’s not, consider doing a no-spend challenge to get back to basics.

-One way to save at the store is by using a shopping app.
-For example, Rakuten lets you earn a little bit of cash back when you shop at more than 2,500 popular stores.
-It also alerts you to daily deals and store discounts and sales.
-Better yet, it’s free to use.
+One way to save at the store is by using a free shopping app like Ibotta or Rakuten.
+They let you earn a little bit of cash back when you shop at more than 2,500 popular stores.
 The shopping opportunities are almost endless.
-Think Amazon, Old Navy, Groupon, Kohl’s, Petco, Macy’s and AT&T to name a very small sample.
+Think major grocery stores Amazon, Old Navy, Groupon, Kohl’s, Petco, Macy’s and AT&T to name a very small sample.

 These additional money-saving apps will help you save.